 The main point of the analysis is to see where your competition is succeeding and where they are not.
 Which posts are performing better than others?
 Check out the content and see if you can figure out why.

 Where are they ranked on Google?
-If they are ranking on the first page, check out their content and see if they beat you in writing the perfect title.
+If they are ranking on the first page, check out their content and see if they beat you in writing the catchy title.

 Are they using any interesting approaches to engage their audience, like using videos, infographics, guest authors?
 What can you learn from their success?